sophieggee/madamesuperstar.com/static/content/blog/2024-01-20-music-of-the-night.md

 ***<p style="text-align: center;">Daughter - Loudon Wainwright</p>***
 ***<p style="text-align: center;">Far From Me - John Prine</p>***

 As soon as I was old enough to save up enough money for my own personal Purple Emerson CD Player Cassette Boombox Radio FM Stereo, my dad began burning me personalized CDs.
-He made one for every road trip we took (being sure to order each state-specific song according to the chronological order in which we would pass through it), every birthday (there are a surprising amount of numerically themed songs worth listening to before you have to scrape the bottom of the barrel), and every major life event (most notably, the passing of our beloved family pet, Pedro).
+He made one for every road trip we took (being sure to order each state-specific song according to the chronological order in which we would pass through it), every birthday (there are a surprising amount of numerically themed songs worth listening to before you have to scrape the bottom of the barrel), and every major life event (most notably: the passing of our beloved family pet, Pedro).

 Another one I remember had songs burned on in order of colors in the rainbow, creating a seamless crescendo into the finale of Blackbird - The Beatles.